ff6347/extendscript.tilemill/README.md

 See these settings in the top of the script:

-    var DEBUG = true; // lots of utput to the JS Console of ESTK var settings = {
+    var DEBUG = true; // lots of output to the JS Console of ESTK var settings = {
+      new_doc:true, // you can work in a existing doc. make sure you have the right bounding box
      new_layers: true, // use new layers for markers and text
       new_marker_layer_name: 'marker', // layer name
       new_text_layer_name: 'text', // layer name